quicbit-js/test-kit/readme.md

 The TestKit java functions are much lighter weight and much less invasive than fancier data table solutions such as Groovy/Spock.
 Testing with Java TestKit puts no constraints or heavy install requirements on your team since it consists only of some functions to import.

+Using JUnit and TestKit also has substantially faster startup time than Groovy/Spock.
+Tests kick in a second or so allowing fast test/trial iterations similar to that with javascript, which I find personally to make an impact on productivity.

 ## test.only()